 Cats and kittens make for some of the most adorable pets.
 For some of us though, these mischievous little fur babies can be the source of some very uncomfortable allergy symptoms.
 In fact, about 10% of the population suffers from some level of allergic reaction to our feline companions.
-This is about twice the rate as people with allergies to digs.
+This is about twice the rate of people with allergies to dogs.
 If cats give you itchy eyes and a scratchy throat then read on to understand more about what causes these allergies and how you can best deal with them.

 The Causes of Allergic Reactions to Cats

 If asked point blank, most of us would assume that an allergic reaction to cats is caused by exposure to the fur.
 You might be surprised to learn that your body is usually having an adverse reaction to proteins that are found in a cat’s dander, saliva and urine.
 For the record, dander is tiny, dried flakes of skin that you can get on your hands when you pet a cat.

 You can be exposed to these proteins either by petting a cat or having one lick your hand.
 When your body comes into contact with the proteins, your immune system will attack them just like it would any other unwelcome visitor such as a virus or bacteria.
 The symptoms that you experience are simply the result of your body reacting to a foreign substance.

 It should be noted that people who experience allergies of any kind have over active or overly sensitive immune systems.
 This condition can cause your body to overreact to substances that would otherwise be harmless, like these proteins emitted by your kitty.

 One other potential cause of cat allergies could be directly related to the fur.
 If your cat is spending a good deal of time outside, then it is possible that its fur is collecting pollen and other allergens that are then being tracked back into your house.
 So it may be possible that you are not actually allergic to your cat but that your cat is carrying other allergens around on its coat.

 Types of Symptoms You May Experience